Felsir/MonogameTetrisTutorial/Docs/1-2-ThreeDeeBasics.md

     }
 }
 ```
 The camera we need for this project is very simple- it doesn't need to move much.
-We point the camera at the origin and we're ready to view some 3D objects!
+We point the camera at the origin and we're almost ready to view some 3D objects!

+## Shaders
+Yes, we cannot go 3D without discussing shaders.
+Monogame comes with a built in shader called `BasicEffect`.
+We can use that one and create our game.
+But what is a shader?

+A shader is a small program that runs on the videocard- the GPU.
+In most cases it uses two steps: the Vertex shader and the Fragment (or Pixel) shader.
+The Vertex shader calculates based on the 3D object data what pixels onscreen are affected.
+The pixel shader in turn calculates for each pixel what color that pixel should be.

+For now, we'll use the `BasicEffect` built in by Monogame, and revisit the shader topic later!